-Typically, Yuccas only need to be cleaned up, this can be done by taking the old or damaged leaves and pruning them back to the ground.
-If your Yucca is in need of complete rejuvenation, you can prune it back to about 1 foot mid-spring.
-It will take around 4 months for the plant to grow out of its haircut.
+Typically, Yuccas only need to be cleaned – this can be done by taking the old or damaged leaves and pruning them back to the crown.
+To completely rejuvenate an old or unmaintained Yucca, prune back to about 1 foot mid-spring.
+Be patient though, your Yucca will take around 4 months for it to grow out of the aggressive pruning.

 Proper pruning of these architectural beauties will keep them looking magnificent from spring through winter.

 Photos Courtesy Monrovia